TheOdinProject/curriculum/foundations/installations/installation_guides/linux/virtual_machine.md

 ![Select your timezone](../../installations/imgs/21_select_your_timezone.png)

 The next screen will ask you to *Review your choices* and finalize the installation.
-The information shown in the, while a bit confusing to understand right now, should reflect the decisions we have made along the way during this process.
+The information shown in the window, while a bit confusing to understand right now, should reflect the decisions we have made along the way during this process.
 Once you're ready to wait for a while click the **Install** button and go grab some more coffee.

 ![Ready to Install](../../installations/imgs/22_ready_to_install.png)